 Maximum comfort & softness 100% Cotton Pure natural fibers, breathable and gentle

-Balanced comfort and easy care CVC Soft, wrinkle-resistant, durable
+Balanced comfort and easy care CVC Soft, wrinkle-resistant, and durable

-High durability & low maintenance TC Strong, colorfast, quick-drying
+High durability & low maintenance TC Strong, colorfast, and quick-drying

 CVC Cotton: The Perfect Middle Ground

-• Comfort: They feel almost as soft and breathable as pure cotton.
+• Comfort: Feels almost as soft as pure cotton.

-• Maintenance: They resist wrinkles and shrinkage better.
+• Maintenance: Resists wrinkles and shrinkage significantly better.

-• Durability: The polyester content improves the fabric’s strength and longevity.
+• Durability: Polyester content improves strength and garment longevity.

 TC Fabric: Durable and Easy to Maintain